How to hire international contractors

 • Vet Applicants.
 You will need to collect a slew of documents like State ID/passport, business registration, W-88EN form, and background check materials (check with the agency performing your background check) to verify the applicantโ€™s credentials.

 • Draft a contract.
-Itโ€™s here that your legal representatives are essential; contracts need to include the project scope, payment terms, IP ownership, exit agreements, tax filing responsibilities, NDA clauses, and any subsections pertaining to local law.
+Itโ€™s here that your legal representatives are essential; contracts need to include the project scope, payment terms, IP ownership, exit agreements, tax filing responsibilities, NDA clauses, and any subsections about local law.

 • Onboard the new hire.
 Set up payment and invoicing, approve security & access clearance, and manage the contractorโ€™s preferred communication channels.